 Our regular search mode rendered no results.
 We switched to our sloppy search mode for your query.
 These results might not be accurate...

-There are 1 total results for your Akram search.
+There are 2 total results for your no surrender search.

 |Simple Dictionary Definition|

-Entries with 2nd row of characters: The 2nd row is Simplified Chinese.This page contains 1 results for "Akram" in Chinese and/or Japanese.
+Entries with 2nd row of characters: The 2nd row is Simplified Chinese.This page contains 2 results for "no surrender" in Chinese and/or Japanese.

 Information about this dictionary: